 Create records for customer support, sales, and compliance with time-coded highlights and quotes.

-Transcribe and translate interviews, lectures, and podcasts to accelerate drafting, summaries, and localization.
+Transcribe and translate interviews, lectures, and podcasts to accelerate drafting, summaries, and localization (and easily convert youtube speech to text for global audiences).

 Provide translated captions and readable text for international audiences and multilingual workstreams.

 Upload a file or paste a link.
-Phone memos, call recordings, meetings, hosted media — all supported.
+Phone memos, call recordings, meetings, and hosted media — all supported (perfect if you need to quickly convert audio youtube to text).

 Pick languages & options.
 Choose the source language; select a target language for translation; enable timestamps and speaker labels if needed.